 What is petting-induced aggression?

-This is a common problem cat owners encounter.
-You are enjoying some time petting your cat and all of a sudden he turns around, takes a swipe and then runs off and hides.
+Petting-induced aggression common problem many cat owners experiences.
+One minute you are enjoying some time petting your cat and all of a sudden he turns around takes a bite or swipe and then runs off and hides.

-The cause of this behaviour is unknown although it is theorised that some cats can only accept a certain amount of petting before becoming uncomfortable.
+The cause of this behaviour is unknown although it is thought that some cats can only accept a certain amount of petting before becoming uncomfortable.

 Being taken away from their mother and siblings can lead to a number of behavioural problems, which highlights the importance of not adopting a cat until he or she is a minimum of 10-12 weeks.

 How do I avoid petting-induced aggression?

 Take your cat to a veterinarian for a medical check-up: